charlierobin/cinder-with-reactphysics3d/README.md

 # Using Cinder with the ReactPhysics3D physics engine library in Xcode

-A simple Xcode project integrating the open source Cinder (OpenGL) library with the ReactPhysics3D library.
+A *simple* **Xcode** project integrating the open source **Cinder** (OpenGL) library with the **ReactPhysics3D** library.

-All this is really just intended to be the jumping off point for your own work.
+All this is really just intended to be the jumping off point for your own work ...

-Both Cinder and ReactPhysics3D are included, in different forms ...
+Both Cinder and ReactPhysics3D are already included, in different forms:

 Cinder is supplied as the pre-built `libcinder.a` provided in the `Cinder/include/lib/macosx` directory.
 (And of course with the header files.)